danielfalbo/btree/README.md

 we still didn't do anyting fancy, so search and replacing `read(fd, p, sizeof(page));`s with `fread(p, 1, sizeof(page), f)`s would
 probably make everything stdc-compatible.
+- we should always keep the root in main memory.

 # TODO